Joseph-Alp/Chem-308-Portfolio/README.md

 As the intended audience of this portfolio will ideally have a firm basis in linear algebra and complex numbers, please refer to the [tutorial](/Linear_Algebra_Basics.md) if a quick refresher on these topics is needed.

-This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate the their inqueries.
+This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate their inqueries.

 # Introduction Table of Contents